dmuth/Splunk4Docker/README.md

 Logs are stored `spunk-(search-head|indexer)/log/splunk/`.
 Logs of interest will be `splunkd.log` for overall system operation and `audit.log` for a list of what searches are being done and what Indexers are connected to.

+To work on a specific container, run the `go.sh` script with "bash" as an argument.
+Example: `./splunk-search-head/go.sh bash`.
+That will spin up a Docker instance and put you in a root shell.
+From there, run `/data-devel/runtime.sh` to run the script which installs and configure Splunk.
+That directory is not ADDed to the Docker image, but rather mounted against the current directory, so any edits made on the local copy of `runtime.sh` will show up in `/data-devel/`.

 # Known Issues